 Evidence of care experience or placement is essential, specifically work experience in an ultrasound department is highly desirable.

 If shortlisted, candidates will receive a written invitation from the School to attend a selection event on a specific time and date.
 If this date is unsuitable, contact the School and where possible we'll offer an alternative date.
 If you don't notify us and don't attend a selection event, your application will be rejected.

 Offers are made on the basis of merit and the decision to make an offer after interview depends entirely on your performance at mini-interview, not on your predicted or achieved academic performance, or other scores.

 Ultrasound Undergraduate Admissions

-Medical ultrasound/sonography is a fast-moving profession that’s constantly changing, with excellent long-term careers to be had for graduates who complete this course.
+Medical ultrasound/sonography is a fast-moving, evolving profession with excellent long-term career opportunities.
 You can apply for sonographer posts in the NHS or private practice, although there may also be job opportunities in research, management and teaching.